benlavender/homelab-docs/guides/CheatSheet.md

 git branch -v
 # List both remote-tracking and local branches with their last commit message:
 git branch -av
+# List branches that havn't yet been merged with HEAD:
+git branch --no-merged
+# List branches that have been merged with HEAD:
+git branch --merged
 # Create a new branch:
 git branch <name>
 # Create a new branch and switch to it:
 git checkout -b <name>